NSO-developer/sr-migrate/README.md

 The tests can be re-ran by invoking the `self-test` action on the service (untick the *hide actions* option from the *View options* menu if executing from the Web UI).
-When executing the test manually, the following inputs can be set:
+When executing the test manually, the following inputs can be
+set:

 - `multi-thread` This will test each router in parallel.
 This means the tests will execute much faster.
 The default is false to give time to switch to the test plan viewer to see the tests execute before they all complete.

-- `check-frr-sids-are-protected` The default is true and will cause the adjacency SIDs test to fail if the FRR SIDs are not marked as protected.
+- `check-frr-sids-are-protected` The default is true and will cause the adjacency SIDs test to fail if the protected adjacency SIDs are not actually protected.
 The TI-LFA configuration is applied to all interfaces so they should always be protected.

 - `include-cef-tests` If set to true, the CEF tests will be included and the results will be written to the `label-imposition-test-results` container.
   Otherwise, the CEF tests are omitted and the results are written to the `connectivity-test-results` container.

 - `include-ping-tests` If the ping tests are too slow, they can be omitted by setting this leaf to false.
 The default is true.

 **Note:** Re-running the test won't cause the `sr-migrate` service to automatically continue.
 It should be manually re-deployed if the test result has changed.